chapel-lang/chapel/doc/rst/technotes/overloadSets.rst

 Overload Sets feature.
 It is discussed in `CHIP 20
 <https://github.com/chapel-lang/chapel/blob/master/doc/rst/developer/chips/20.rst>`_
-as a solution to "hijacking" problems where program behavior can change unexpectedly when imported modules change.
+as a solution to "hijacking" problems where program behavior can change unexpectedly as libraries it uses change.

 An "overload set" is a group of functions with the same name declared in the same module.
 Overload sets checking is performed at each